tariqph/Implementations/README.md

 # Implementations
 ### Standard algorithms implementations ###
 * Merge_Sort
-* NoOfRecursions : Number of Inversions in an array
+* NoOfInversions : Counting the number of inversions in an array